DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Add a Confirmation Dialog

 To enable the confirmation dialog, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
 The dialog pops up when a user attempts to delete an appointment or discard edits made to it.
 If the dialog should not appear in these cases, set the `ignoreDelete` or `ignoreCancel` property to `true`.

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })

+## Disable one or several editing options

+By default, if you add the [EditingState](../reference/editing-state.md), [AppointmentForm](../reference/appointment-form.md), [IntegratedEditing](../reference/integrated-editing.md) or [EditRecurrenceMenu](../reference/integrated-editing.md),  and [DragDropProvider](../reference/drag-drop-provider.md) plugins, all editing options are turned on.
+But they can be disabled.
+Below are the steps to disable all of them:

+### Disable adding new appointments.

+To do that, customize `timeTableCellComponent` of the views used in the Scheduler (for example, `WeekView`'s [TimeTableCell](../reference/week-view.md#weekviewtimetablecellprops)) and `AllDayPanel`'s [cellComponent](../reference/all-day-panel.md#alldaypanelcellprops).
+Just do not pass `onDoubleClick` prop, and users won't be able to create new appointments.

+### Disable deleting appointments.

+To do that, pass `disabled={true}` prop to AppointmentForm's [commandButton](../reference/appointment-form.md) with `deleteButton` id and `showDeleteButton={false}` to [AppointmentTooltip](../reference/appointment-tooltip.md) plugin, if it's used.

+### Disable updating appointments.

+In this case, it's necessary to use [AppointmentForm](../reference/appointment-form.md) in read-only mode.
+Pass `readOnly={true}` to `AppointmentForm` to disable editing.
+If you want to let users delete appointments and save new ones, customize AppointmentForm's [commandButton](../reference/appointment-form.md) with `deleteButton` and `saveButton` ids and pass `disabled={false}` property to them.
+If you use [DragDropProvider](../reference/drag-drop-provider.md), consider turning it off.
+It may be done with the help of `allowDrag` and `allowResize` properties.

+The demo below demonstrates these approaches in action:

+.embedded-demo({ "path": "scheduler-editing/editing-features", "showThemeSelector": true })